National Suicide Prevention hotline: 800-273-8255

 - Suicidal thoughts

 Major depression is one of the most common mental illnesses and the leading cause of disability in the United States.
-According to the National Institute of Mental Health, over 7% percent of adults in the U.S. has experienced at least one major depressive episode in the past year.
+According to NAMI, over 8% percent of adults in the U.S. has experienced at least one major depressive episode in the past year.

 Young people are at greater risk.

-The aforementioned NIMH study found that adolescents (ages 12-17) and young adults (ages 18-25) are more prone to major depressive disorder, with over 13% of both groups experiencing an episode in the past year.
+The National Institute of Mental Health (NIHM) found that adolescents (ages 12-17) and young adults (ages 18-25) are more prone to major depressive disorder, with over 13% of both groups experiencing an episode in the past year.

 It’s more prevalent among women.